womblee/sharex-uploader-backend/README.md

 # ShareX uploader backend
-Backend for a simple ShareX uploader in PHP.
+Simple ShareX uploader backend in PHP.

 # How to use
 1. Add **upload.php** to your web server.